-Shechtman Halperin Savage, LLP 1080 Main Street Pawtucket, RI 02860 said Registry of Deeds in 1906 BAIGH & SONS mortgage was assigned from The Secretary of Housing and Urban Development to V Mortgage Acquisitions, LLC, by assignment dated February 23, 2016 and recorded with said Registry of Deeds in Book 8510, recorded with said Registry of Deeds in Book 8510, Page 118, said mortgage was assigned from V Mortgage Acquisitions, LLC, to Withitington Trust, National Association, not in its individual capacity but solely as Trustee for VM Trust Series 2 by assignment dated February 25, 2016 and recorded with said Registry of Deeds in Book 6511, Page 197; for breach of the conditions in said mortgage and for the purpose of foreclosing the same will be sold at Public Auction on June 20, 2018 at 2:00 PM Local Time upon the premises all and singular the premises described in premises, all and singular the premises described in said mortgage, to wit: A certain tract of land, with the buildigns thereon, situated on the southeasterly side of Wells Court, Leominster, Mass., bounded and described as follows: Beginning at the northwesterly corner thereof at point on said WellsCourt, at land now or fromerly of ar point on said webscount, at later low or fronterly of one Aubuchon; Thence running by last named land South 61 E. 70 feet to land now or formarly of Alphonsine Valois; Thence by said Valois land S. 25 40' W. 50 feet to southwesterly line of other land of said Valois; Thence Northwesterly 70 feet to said Wells Valois, Thence Northwesterly 70 feet to said wens Court; Thence N. 25 40' E. by said Court about 50 feet to the place of beginning.
-Said premises are hereby conveyed together with right of way to Third Street, together with easement regarding sewer, water or gas pipes, and subject to reservation regarding right to drain water, all as set forth in dead recorded with Worcester Northern District Registry of Deeds, Book 426, Page 285.
+LLC, by assignment dated February 23, 2016 and recorded with said Registry of Deeds in Book 8510.

+Page 118, Said mortgage was assigned from V Mortgage Acquisitions, LLC, to Wilmington Trust, National Association, not in its individual capacity but valuonal Association, not in its individual capacity but solety as Trustee for VM Trust Series 2 by assignment dated Feb-uary 25, 2016 and recorded with said Registry of Deeds in Book 8511, Page 197; for breach of the conditions in said mortgage and for the purpose of foreclosing the same will be sold at Public Auction on June 20, 2018 at 2:00 PM.
+Local Time upon the providee all and cloude the prevideor deadlined to premises, all and singular the premises described in said mortgage, to wit: A certain tract of land, with the buildigns thereon, siluated on the southeasterly side of Wells Court, Leominster, Mass., bounded and described as follows: Beginning at the northwesterly corner thereof at point on said WellsCourt, at land now or fromerly of ar point on said versection, at land new of nonteny of one Aubuchon; Thence running by last named land South 61 E. 70 feet to land now or formerly of Alphonsine Valois; Thence by said Valois land S. 25 40' W. 50 feet to southwesterly line of other land of said

+Valois; Thence Northwesterly 70 feet to said Wells Court; Thence N. 25 40' E. by said Court about 50 feet to the place of beginning.
+Said premises are hereby conveyed together with right of way to Third Street, together with easement regarding sewer, water or gas togener with estendin regarding sever, which of gas pipes, and subject to reservation regarding right to drain water, all as set forth in dead recorded with Worcester Northern District Registry of Deeds, Book 426, Page 285.
 The description of the property contained in the mortgage shall control in the event of a typographical error in this publication.
-For Mortgagor's Title see dead dated July 14, 2008 and recorded in the Worcester County (Northern District) Registry of Deeds in Book 6761, Page 135, TERMS OF SALE; Sald premises will be seed and day de be sold and conveyed subject to all liens, encumbrances, uppaid taxes, tax titles, municipal liens and assessments, if any, which take precedence over the said mortgage above described.
-FIVE THOUSAND (\$5,000.00) Dollars of the purchase price must be paid in cash, certified check, bank treasurer's or cashier's check at the time and place of the sale by the purchaser.
+For Mortgagor's Tille see dead dated July 14, 2008 and recorded in the Worcester County (Northern District) Registry of Deeds in Book 6761, Page 135, TERMS OF SALE; Sald premises will be active and and concurrent existent to all lines.

+6761, Page 135, TEMMS OF SALE: Said premises will be sold and conveyed subject to all liens, encumbrances, unpaid taxes, tax litles, municipal liens and assessments, if any, which take precedence over the said mortgage above described.
+FIVE THOUSAND (\$5,000.00) Dollars of the purchase price must be paid in cash, ceruifed check, bank treasurer's or cashier's check at the time and place of the said by purchaser.
+The balance of the purchase price of une sale by the purchaser.
+The balance of the purchase price shall be paid in cash, cartified check, bank treasurer's or cashier's check within thirty (30) days after the date of sale.
-Attorney for Carrington Mortgage Services, LLC Present Holder of the Mortgage (401) 272-1400 check at the time and place or the said by mid butcheser.

-May 23, 30, 2018 June 6, 2018

-The balance of the purchase pince shall be paid in cash, certified check, bank treasurer's or cashler's check within thirty (30) days after the date of sale.

 Other terms to be announced at the sale.

-Shachtman Halperin Savage, LLP

-1080 Main Street

-Pawiucket, Ri 02860 Attorney for Wilmington Trust, National Association, not In its individual capacity but solely as trustee for VM
+Shechtman Halperin Savage, LLP 1080 Main Street Pawiucket, RI 02860 Attorney for Wilmington Trust, National Association, not In its individual capacity but solely as trustee for VM